serenity-is/docs/faq/frequently_asked_questions.md

 Instead of [ModifyPermission] attribute use [InsertPermission] and [UpdatePermission] attributes on rows.

+By default, for INSERT, save handler looks for these permissions on row in this order on row:

+- 1) InsertPermission
+- 2) ModifyPermission
+- 3) ReadPermission

+Only the first one that is found is checked.

+Similarly for UPDATE, save handler looks for these permissions in order on row:

+- 1) UpdatePermission
+- 2) ModifyPermission
+- 3) ReadPermission

+For DELETE, delete handler looks for these permissions in order on row:

+- 1) DeleteInsertPermission
+- 2) ModifyPermission
+- 3) ReadPermission

 ## Publishing and Deployment

 ** How can i publish Serenity applications: **